Matt Winkler, PhD

 Managing Director, PTV SciencesLearn More

 Managing Director, PTV Sciences

-Mr. Crawford founded PTV Sciences, L.P., a venture capital firm, in 2003 and has served since then as Managing Director.
-Mr. Crawford has spent his 25 year career in the private equity, venture capital, banking and finance industries.
-He has served on more than 20 healthcare company boards of directors and currently serves on the boards of directors of several private companies.
-Mr. Crawford is a member of the University of Texas System’s Horizon Fund External Advisory Committee, an Executive Committee member for The University of Texas Chancellor’s Council, as well as an active member of the Children’s Council for the Dell Children’s Medical Center Foundation.
-Most recently, Mr. Crawford was appointed to the Wake Forest College Campaign Committee by the board of trustees.
-Mr. Crawford holds a B.A. in History and an M.B.A. from Wake Forest University.
+Matt founded PTV Healthcare Capital, a venture capital firm, in 2003 and has served since then as Managing Director.
+PTV was recognized as a Preqin Most Consistent Top Performing Private Equity Fund Manager and Most Consistent Top Performing Venture Capital Fund Manager in 2017, and was previously named a Preqin Consistent Performing Venture Capital Fund Manager in 2010 and 2014.
+Matt has spent his 30 year career in the private equity, venture capital, banking and finance industries.
+He has served on the board of directors of numerous private and public companies.
+Prior non-profit boards Matt has served on include: Executive Committee member for The University of Texas Chancellor’s Council, the Children’s Council for the Dell Children’s Medical Center Foundation, and the Rise School of Austin.
+Most recently, Matt was appointed to the Wake Forest University Board of Trustees.
+Matt holds a B.A. in History and an M.B.A. from Wake Forest University.

 Deval Lashkari, PhD

 Senior Partner, Telegraph Hill PartnersLearn More